csu-cs/csci-235/docs/notes/08-arrays-intro.md

     auto num4 = num1; // num4 is an int
     ```
 -   The `auto`{.cpp} keyword is a placeholder for a type, but it is not itself a type.
 The compiler determines the type based on the value it receives.
--   There is no conversion between types, so your code is not only more flexible but more efficient.
+-   There is no accidental conversion between types (implicit casting), so your code is not only more flexible but possibly more efficient.

 ### Range-Based For Loops